The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

 ENSO-neutral conditions continue in the Pacific.
-Neutral ENSO conditions continue to be reported for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) are greater than 0.5˚C above average across the eastern Pacific Ocean.
-There is still a chance for El Niño to form and continue through the winter of 2012-2013.
-The Climate Prediction Center (CPC) predicts normal temperatures for the state and is predicting above normal precipitation in the western Panhandle through December.
+As of November 26th, the Climate Prediction Center (CPC) has discontinued the El Niño Watch they issued earlier this year as neutral ENSO conditions continue to be reported for the equatorial Pacific.
+Equatorial sea surface temperatures (SST) are above average across much of the Pacific Ocean.
+ENSO-neutral conditions are expected to continue through the winter of 2012-2013.
+The Climate Prediction Center (CPC) predicts normal temperatures for the northern part of the state and below normal temperatures for the peninsula; they are also predicting above normal precipitation in the western Panhandle and north Florida through February.

 Prepared by Melissa Griffin and David F. Zierden